shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 She wins.

-From the release of tension, you'll fall forward.
+With the release of tension, you fall forward.

-_Wings drumming.
-You'll make your next move._
+Wings drumming.
+You make your next move.

 I can't wait for you to get here.
 We're on the precipice of something incredible.
 And that something is the life we're building and who we're becoming.